-EMBARGOED UNTIL JANUARY 8, 2024, AT 1:30PM PACIFIC (US) / 23:30 CENTRAL EU (GERMANY)

 The Thrill of Performance MOMENTUM Sport fuses the science of sport and sound

-Las Vegas, Nevada – January 9, 2024 – The Sennheiser brand today reveals their all-new MOMENTUM Sport earbuds.
-Developed for athletes and sports enthusiasts, they combine state-of-the-art integrated biometric in-ear sensors with unrivalled sound quality to elevate its users to new highs.
+Sydney Australia, April 9th, 2024 – The Sennheiser brand today reveals their all-new MOMENTUM Sport earbuds.
+Developed for athletes and sports enthusiasts, they combine state-of-the-art integrated Heart Rate and Body Temperature measurements in-ear sensors with unrivalled sound quality to elevate its users to new highs.

 “We have worked for over three years to develop the ultimate sports earbuds, MOMENTUM Sport elevates earbuds from a basic exercise accessory to the heartbeat of your workout—quite literally,” says David Holm, Sennheiser Sports Product Manager, “Now, athletes and sports enthusiasts can tap into cutting-edge fitness tech and superb sound in one device.”

 The rhythm of your heart MOMENTUM Sport integrates both a photoplethysmography (PPG) heart rate sensor and a body temperature sensor that can each output critical data to popular fitness apps and devices.
 It’s no secret that the right playlist can make or break a workout—a high-energy soundtrack can motivate when the finish line feels impossibly far.
-Now, the power of Sennheiser Sound is optimized for sports and supercharged with real-time biometric feedback for workouts that are far more efficient than a pure-adrenaline approach.
-As the inner ear is an optimal, dark location with a low degree of light pollution and is one of the most stable areas of the body during physical activity, MOMENTUM Sport can offer consistent biometrics, even at the peak of a workout.
+Now, the power of Sennheiser Sound is optimised for sports and supercharged with real-time performance tracking data feedback for workouts that are far more efficient than a pure-adrenaline approach.
+As the inner ear is an optimal, dark location with a low degree of light pollution and is one of the most stable areas of the body during physical activity, MOMENTUM Sport can offer consistent performance tracking data, even at the peak of a workout.

 In-ear temperature readings are also more accurate than wrist-skin measurements; the MOMENTUM Sport wearer can closely monitor their body temperature—within +/- 0.3 degrees Celsius accuracy—to avoid heat-related fatigue that could occur when exceeding the optimum target range for their workout.
 Similarly, the wearer can observe their heartrate with beats-per-minute detection ranging from 30 to 220 bpm—all while enjoying the raw motivational benefit of a great playlist.
 Integrated three-axis accelerometers plus capacitive touch and infrared sensors work in harmony to manage audio playback and call features using simple finger tap gestures, no matter the weather conditions.
 For example, a double-tap of the cheek can pause a track if the wearer is also using gloves.